opensanctions/opensanctions/zavod/docs/peps.md

 In addition to capturing general information about PEPs, a PEP crawler must

-- Generate [Position entities](https://www.opensanctions.org/reference/#schema.Position) for each position in the dataset
+- Generate a [Position entity](https://www.opensanctions.org/reference/#schema.Position) for each position where a person has the kind of influence causing them to be defined as a PEP.
-- Generate [Occupancy entities](https://www.opensanctions.org/reference/#schema.Occupancy) representing the act of each person occupying a position for a period of time
+- Generate [Occupancy entities](https://www.opensanctions.org/reference/#schema.Occupancy) representing the act of each person occupying a position for a period of time.
-- Add the `role.pep` [topic](https://www.opensanctions.org/reference/#type.topic) to each PEP Person entity
+- Add the `role.pep` [topic](https://www.opensanctions.org/reference/#type.topic) to each PEP Person entity.
-- Add the `role.rca` [topic](https://www.opensanctions.org/reference/#type.topic) to each relative or close associate, as well as the most appropriate entity to represent the relationship, e.g. [Family](https://www.opensanctions.org/reference/#schema.Family), [Associate](https://www.opensanctions.org/reference/#schema.Associate), or [UnknownLink](https://www.opensanctions.org/reference/#schema.UnknownLink)
+- Add the `role.rca` [topic](https://www.opensanctions.org/reference/#type.topic) to each relative or close associate, as well as the most appropriate entity to represent the relationship, e.g. [Family](https://www.opensanctions.org/reference/#schema.Family), [Associate](https://www.opensanctions.org/reference/#schema.Associate), or [UnknownLink](https://www.opensanctions.org/reference/#schema.UnknownLink).

 ## Creating Positions